randomBrainstormer/mws-project/README.md

 1. `npm install`
 2. `gulp build`
-3. for the frontend server use  `python -m SimpleHTTPServer`
+3. for the frontend server use  `python server.py` this will run the python server with the right cache policies.
+If it fails you can use `python -m SimpleHTTPServer`, but consider this wont have the right cache and compression policies.
 4. for the backend server use  `npm start`

 # SOME DOCUMENTATION FROM THE ORIGINAL REPO, INDICATING SOME OF THE STEPS IN THE FINAL STAGE OF THE ASSIGNMENT: